VahidNaderi/nopCommerce-Docs/en/developer/tutorials/code-style.md

 ---

 # Configuring code style

-Certain coding guidelines exist in a company nopCommerce, one has to follow these guidelines when creating source code.
-Visual Studio helps to maintain the necessary style of code using the [.editorconfig](https://github.com/nopSolutions/nopCommerce/blob/develop/.editorconfig) file.
+nopCommerce has specific coding guidelines that developers should follow when creating source code.
+The [.editorconfig](https://github.com/nopSolutions/nopCommerce/blob/develop/.editorconfig) file in Visual Studio helps to enforce the desired code style.

 > [!TIP]
-> More information about this subject can be found by reading the documentation "[Code style preferences](https://docs.microsoft.com/visualstudio/ide/code-styles-and-code-cleanup?view=vs-2022)"
+> You can learn more about this topic at "[Code style preferences](https://docs.microsoft.com/visualstudio/ide/code-styles-and-code-cleanup?view=vs-2022)"